 Why Children Should Avoid Energy Drinks

-Here is a fact all parents should know: Energy drinks hold no health benefits for children at all.
+Here is a fact all parents should know: Energy drinks have no health benefits for children.

-Packaged in fun and colorful cans, energy drinks have become commonplace in gas stations and grocery stores across the United States.
-They also are frequently advertised as a smart choice of beverage to chug when fatigued and in need of a “boost.”
-Yet, due to their high sugar content and stimulants like caffeine, the medical community vehemently discourages parents from letting children and teenagers consume these drinks in any amount.
+Packaged in colorful cans, energy drinks are commonplace, in gas stations and grocery stores across the United States.
+They are advertised as a smart choice of beverage to drink when fatigued or in need of a boost.
+Due to their high sugar content and stimulants (such as caffeine), the medical community discourages parents from letting their kids consume these drinks at all.

 How Are Energy Drinks Dangerous?